bitshares/bitshares1-toolkit/doc/witness-rng.md

 The worst-case running time is unbounded, but each iteration has a termination probability greater than one half.
-Thus the average-case running time is `2` iterations, and and a running time of more than `N` iterations will occur (on average) at most once every `2^N` RNG queries (assuming a worst-case choice of e.g. `B = 2^63+1` for all queries).
+Thus the average-case running time is `2` iterations, and a running time of more than `N` iterations will occur (on average) at most once every `2^N` RNG queries (assuming a worst-case choice of e.g. `B = 2^63+1` for all queries).
 Since each RNG query schedules a witness, the query rate